AvLab-CV/Face-Detection-Database-Benchmark/README.md

 --
    Please proceed the following steps to run this demo:

-   - **1.Set the following parameters in Exp3.m before executing it.**
+   - **1. Set the following parameters in Exp3.m before executing it.**

     PIE_face_path (path to the cropped face images)